Washington DC as US landing site

 Cyber and AI commercialisation

-The pillar reading on cross-border cyber and AI/ML US commercialisation, with the federal-procurement and FedRAMP register at the centre.
+The pillar evaluation on cross-border cyber and AI/ML US commercialisation, with the federal-procurement and FedRAMP register at the centre.

 How engagements start

 Six to ten weeks.
 Single US category, single corridor.
-The firm rebuilds positioning, federal-facing trust architecture, US peer-set comparables, and US-procurement risk architecture for the DC reader, then launches it into market.
+GMA rebuilds positioning, federal-facing proof and trust system, US peer-set comparables, and US-procurement risk answers for the DC buyer, then launches it into market.

 See the Sprint →

 Three to six months.
 Multi-channel US rebuild and run.
-Federal-facing site, deck, principal layer, conversion architecture, and sales enablement.
+Federal-facing site, deck, owner layer, conversion path, and sales enablement.
 The standard shape for international operators committed to the DC landing.

 See the Build →

 Monthly retainer, twelve-month minimum.
-Ongoing rebuild-and-run across multiple US-facing surfaces.
+Ongoing rebuild-and-run across multiple US website, deck, and sales materials.
 Typical for international groups with several federal-facing brands or multiple federal product lines.

 See the Partnership →